-2 Enter your keyword or group name in the Search bar at the top of your LinkedIn homepage. in Q G AS Home My Netwo People (Jobs) (Content) (Companies) (Schools) (Groups) 3 Click the Search icon.
+2 Enter your keyword or group name in the Search bar at the top of your LinkedIn homepage.
+People Jobs Content Companies Schools Groups 3 Click the Search icon.
 4 Select Groups from the dropdown.
 5 Click on a group's name to learn more about it.
 6 You can join a group by clicking Request to Join on the group's homepage, or by responding to an invitation from a group member or manager.